Live with the HIGHEST VIEWS on this Sedona Homesite & Motivated Seller!

 Seller is motivated and will consider reasonable offers!

-Step up to a splendid higher view with an expansive view of Sedona’s natural beauty.
+Step up to a splendid view and place to build with an expansive view of Sedona's natural beauty.
+You truly have to see it to believe it.
+Building a home whether large or small would be amazing on this lot with the Highest View in the subdivision!
 This wonderful 0.95 acre lot sits above a neighborhood where available land is rare.
 This lot has a building pad and backs up to a towering mountainside.
 You are king of the hill so build your home up to the skies.
 No HOA—design your dream home!
 You can listen to the creek for Chavez Crossing and enjoy the beauty of Sedona.
 Be close to the local culture of arts, healthy living and a lifestyle you can only imagine.
 Flagstaff and Phoenix are a quick drive for even more adventures.
 This lot will not last long so call today.
 Video coming SOON.